cranchange/cran_change.org/letter.md

 To reverse these trends we believe it is time for CRAN to undertake reform.
 At a high level we are calling for measures that will:

-* Increase the clarity of criteria for packages to be accepted and remain on CRAN
+* Clarify criteria for packages to be accepted on CRAN
-* Improve the consistency and predictability of working with CRAN
+* Make CRAN more predictable to work with
 * Ensure CRAN is accessible to a diverse set of contributors
 * Establish channels for CRAN collaboration with the R community